paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-029-coast-guard-family-support-child-care-and-housing.md

 <a id="section-2922"></a>
 ## § 2922.
 Child development services
+**(a)**

+(1) The Commandant may make child development services available, in such priority as the Commandant considers to be appropriate and consistent with readiness and resources and in the best interests of dependents of members and civilian employees of the Coast Guard, for—

+  (A) members and civilian employees of the Coast Guard;

+  (B) surviving dependents of service members who have died on active duty, if such dependents were beneficiaries of a Coast Guard child development service at the time of the death of such members;

-**(a)** The Commandant may make child development services available for members and civilian employees of the Coast Guard, and thereafter as space is available for members of the Armed Forces and Federal civilian employees.
-Child development service benefits provided under the authority of this section shall be in addition to benefits provided under other laws.
+  (C) members of the armed forces (as defined in [section 101(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/a&num=0&edition=prelim)); and

+  (D) Federal civilian employees.

+(2) Child development service benefits provided under the authority of this section shall be in addition to benefits provided under other laws.

 **(b)**